sikrvault/sikr/README.md

 The official password storage service called `Sikr` (as Sikre/Sikr in Danish, to ensure, protect) is going to use it.
 It's still on development (tied to the project) but you can reach it on http://sikr.io and http://api.sikr.io

-## Follow the development

-You can follow the development of the application at [the trello board](https://trello.com/b/QeeX9b7l)

 ## What does it use?

 * [Falcon microframework](http://falconframework.org/)